davidcassany/swarm_demo/README.md

 This is a simple demo of a Swarm cluster running in a vagrant environment with to OpenSuse VMs containing a swarm agent.
 It assumes there is docker client installed in the host machine.

 This demo deploys a dummy web application over a swarm cluster.
-The webapp requires a db which is set up and running over a dedicated container, so the cluster, once deployed, will contain two docker containers (node0 and node1) out of the box.
+The webapp requires a db which is set up and running over a dedicated container, so the cluster, once deployed, will contain two docker containers (db and webapp) out of the box.

 # Deployment